History of the New York City Subway: Ridership and service cuts

-Ridership in 1975 had decreased to a point last seen in 1918, with ridership decreasing by 25 million per year.
-The MTA reduced the length of trains during off-peak periods, and canceled work on several projects being built as part of the Program for Action, including the Second Avenue Subway and an LIRR line through the 63rd Street Tunnel to a Metropolitan Transportation Center in East Midtown, Manhattan.
+Ridership in 1975 had decreased to 1918 levels, with ridership declining by 25 million or more per year.
+The MTA reduced the length of trains during off-peak periods, and canceled work on several Program for Action projects, including the Second Avenue Subway and an LIRR line through the 63rd Street Tunnel to a Metropolitan Transportation Center in East Midtown, Manhattan.
 Ridership kept dropping rapidly, having decreased by 25 million passengers between June 30, 1976, and June 30, 1977; in the previous eight years, 327 million passengers had stopped using the subway.
 The proportion of the fleet that was in service during the morning peak period was reduced, and train headways were increased: on four local services, trains were reduced from once every four minutes to once every five minutes.

 On May 27, 1975, the NYCTA announced that in September of that year 94 daily IRT trips would be discontinued, accounting for 4 percent of then-existing service on the IRT.
 The trips were to be discontinued to cut operating deficits.
-Express service on the 7 was to be discontinued between the hours of 9:30 a.m. and 3:30 p.m. and was to be replaced by more frequent local service.
+Express service on the 7 train was to be discontinued between the hours of 9:30 a.m. and 3:30 p.m. and was to be replaced by more frequent local service.
 During the same month, the NYCTA was considering making the A train a local at all times except rush hours, when it would remain an express.

 On December 17, 1975, the MTA announced that a 4.4 percent cutback of rush hour train service would take place on January 18, 1976.
 The cutbacks, the third of the year, trimmed 279 train runs from the previous 6,900.
 Service was most drastically reduced on the Lexington Avenue Line, with seven fewer southbound express trains during the morning rush hours.
 The cuts were the first of a three-phase program that was put in effect between January and July 1976.
 The cuts permitted a savings of $12.6 million a year for the NYCTA, which had an increasing deficit.
 Other subway services were changed or discontinued as part of the plan.
 On January 19, F trains were planned to stop running express in Brooklyn, and the GG was to be cut back to Smith–Ninth Streets.